Our Services

 Helpful Resources

-Next steps: try a cushion, limit sitting, adjust posture, consider over the counter anti inflammatory medicine if safe, and see a doctor if pain lasts more than 2 to 3 weeks, follows a major fall, or you have red flags like leg weakness or numbness, fever, weight loss, a lump or drainage, or bowel or bladder changes.
-There are several factors to consider; see the complete guidance below to understand what else can affect your recovery and which medical steps to take.
+What to do next: Use a cushion, limit sitting, correct your posture, and consider an over-the-counter anti-inflammatory if safe for you.
+See a doctor if pain lasts more than 2–3 weeks, follows a major fall, or comes with red flags like leg weakness or numbness, fever, unexplained weight loss, a lump or drainage, or bowel or bladder changes.

 The good news: most cases of tailbone pain are treatable and not life-threatening.
 However, understanding why your coccyx (tailbone) is inflamed and knowing when to seek care can help you recover faster and avoid complications.